Proprioception & Body Awareness

 • Watering flowers

-• All kind of sports
+• All kinds of sports

-• Running, jumping and walking in general
+• Running, jumping, and walking in general

 • Carrying and moving objects